relay-dev/fluent-commander/README.md

 }
 ```

-Now you can use the IDatabaseCommanderFactory:
+Now you can use the IDatabaseCommanderFactory

 ```c#
 using FluentCommander;